 Extraction, extraction, extraction.
 If your coffee is under-extracted, it’s going to taste sour.

-If you’re dealing with or have conquered this problem in the past, comment with your experience!
-Also, please consider sharing the post so that we can save as many innocent sour coffee drinking victims as possible!
+Fortunately, it’s an easy problem to fix.
+Just tinker with your brewing method a bit and see if you can’t dial things in to get that perfect cup of joe!
+If you’re dealing with or have conquered this problem in the past, comment with your experience.
+Also, please consider sharing the post so that we can save as many innocent sour coffee drinking victims as possible.